SimeonHristov99/ML_24-25/Week_07 - Support Vector Machines. Decision Trees. Bagging. Boosting/README.md

 - `registered`: number of registered user rentals initiated
 - `count`: number of total of bike rentals

-Use the random forests algorithm.
+Use the random forest algorithm.
 Model requirements:

 - Set the random state to `2`.
 - Use `25` trees.